Bayurzx/udacity-project4/steps.md

 The script above will take a few minutes to create VMSS and related resources

 ## Application Insights & Log Analytics
-- Create an Application Insights resource.
+- Create an Application Insights resource from [Azure Portal](https://portal.azure.com/#create/Microsoft.AppInsights).
 It will automatically create a Log Analytics workspace in addition.

 - Enable Application Insights monitoring for the VM Scale Set.
 Make sure to choose the same Log Analytics workspace that you've created in the step above.
 The Insights deployment will take 10-15 minutes.